 This, along with countless other statistics and literature out there, reveals that suicide is clearly an acknowledged health issue.
 However, it remains somewhat neglected here – a low-priority issue in our country.
 This is largely because of the unrelenting stigma surrounding suicide, prompted not just by religion, but also by ignorance.

-Myth #3: People who commit suicide are just crazy.
+Myth #3: People who take (or try to take) their own life are just crazy.

-Sadly, perhaps in a misguided attempt to make sense of it all, society has attached unsavory labels to people who have committed or attempted suicide.
+Sadly, perhaps in a misguided attempt to make sense of it all, society has attached unsavory labels to people who have ended (or tried to end) their life.
 Crazy, unstable, selfish, stupid — all of these are prime examples of victim-blaming.

 The truth?
 The decision to take one’s own life involves numerous psychological factors, most of which have negative misconceptions attached to them.